1-888-787-4379

 For patients with multiple cesarean section, myomectomy, or other procedures performed prior, the bladder may be involved with extensive adhesive disease.
 Lateral bladder dissection in the retroperitoneal space allows for the bladder to be safely removed from the uterus to complete the procedure.

-The use of these three main components of RP dissection greatly enhance the safely and success rates of DualPortGYN procedures.
-Using all three is sometimes needed in more complicated procedures, and when necessary to allow for laparoscopic procedures to be performed safely and with low complication rates, with a close to zero percent chance for conversion to an open surgery.
-Conversion to open surgery is common with standard laparoscopic or robotic procedures, and is a failure for the patient, who has entered the surgery expecting a minimally invasive approach.
+The use of these three main components of RP dissection greatly enhances the safety and success rates of DualPortGYN procedures.
+Using all three is sometimes needed in more complicated procedures and when necessary to allow for laparoscopic procedures to be performed safely and with low complication rates, with a close to zero percent chance for conversion to open surgery.
+Conversion to open surgery is common with standard laparoscopic or robotic procedures and is a failure for the patient, who has entered the surgery expecting a minimally invasive approach.

 The DualPortGYN technique can be applied to treatment of complex GYN conditions: